mindmotivate/multicloudclass/aws-vpc-tutorial.md

 *For instructions on how to setup a security group refer to the following documentation:<br>* [Security Group Tutorial](https://github.com/mindmotivate/multicloudclass/blob/main/launch-template-tutorial-test.md#create-a-security-group-)

+## Create a security group: ##
+1. From your console, navigate to Security Groups<br>
+2. Choose Create security group.(Use simlar namong convention as VPC)<br>
+3. Enter a name and description for the security group<br>
+4. Select the VPC we created to associate it with<br>
+5. Add inbound and outbound rules as needed (HTTP IPV4 / SSH IPv4 / RDP IPb4)<br>
+6. (Optional)Choose "Create Key Pair" Windows (.pem) <br>

+## Create an EC2 instance: ##
+1. From Amazon EC2 console, navigate to Instances and choose Launch Instance and assign matching naming convention<br>
+2. Select an Amazon Machine Image (default) and choose Next.<br>
+3. Choose an instance type and configure any additional settings as needed.<br>
+4. Select the VPC we previously created with the instance and choose a subnet within that VPC.<br>
+5. Configure any additional settings as needed (such as User Data).<br>
+6. Review your settings and launch your instance.<br>

 ## Step 11:Create an EC2 instance ##
 *For instructions on how to create an EC2 instances refer to the following documentation:<br>* [EC2 Tutorial](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)

 ## Teardown Procedure ##
-There is a specific order that you must follow when tearing down resources in AWS VPC.
+There is a specific order that you must follow when tearing down resources in AWS VPC.<br>
 1. If NAT gateways are present in the VPC, delete them.
 It will take few minutes to be patient.<br>
 2. Release Elastic IPs: You cannot release the Elastic IP’s until the NAT gateways deletion process has completed.<br>
 3. Delete all resources: Before deleting the VPC, ensure that all resources within the VPC are deleted.
 This includes EC2 instances.<br>